Trustbyrecon/Hookahplus/apps/app/OCIAU_VERCEL_BUILD_GREEN.md

 - ✅ All TypeScript errors in `lib/pricing-snapshots.ts` resolved
 - ✅ All TypeScript errors in `lib/pricing/dynamic.ts` resolved
 - ✅ All TypeScript errors in `lib/rate-limit-redis.ts` resolved
+- ✅ All TypeScript errors in `lib/retention/automation.ts` resolved
 - ✅ No linter errors in any of the fixed files
 - ⚠️ Other files still have TypeScript errors (not part of this task scope)